BloodlessBaron/Wordstrap/README.md

 # What is Wordstrap?
-Wordstrap is a barebones theme for Wordpress that's based on the popular Bootstrap css framwork.
+Wordstrap is a barebones theme for Wordpress that's based on the popular Bootstrap CSS framwork.
 I created it to act as a base for every other theme I develop.